Underdog promo code CBSSPORTS2: New play $5, get $75 offer for Rams-Seahawks, more

 WR Puka Nacua, Los Angeles Rams, 7.5 receptions - Higher (0.85x)

-Nacua is coming off a nine catch performance for 181 yards.
+Nacua has been red hot.
+He is coming off a nine-catch performance for 181 yards.
 With Davante Adams (hamstring) sidelined, look for the Rams to lean even more on Nacua in the passing game.
 The SportsLine model projects 7.5 receptions, giving this a 3 out of 5 rating.
 Pick it at Underdog:

 WR Jaxon Smith-Njigba, Seattle Seahawks, 6.5 receptions - Higher (0.84x)

-Smith-Njigba has had seven or more receptions in eight of the past 10 games.
+Smith-Njigba is a big part of the Seattle offense.
+He has had seven or more receptions in eight of the past 10 games.
 In last week's 18-16 win over Indianapolis, he had seven receptions for 113 yards.
 The SportsLine model projects 6.9 receptions, giving this a 2.5 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 RB Kenneth Walker, Seattle Seahawks, 12.5 carries - Lower (0.87x)

-Walker has had 12 or fewer carries in three of the last four games.
+Walker's production has been limited of late.
+He has registered 12 or fewer carries in three of the last four games.
 In the win over the Colts, he carried just nine times for 17 yards.
 The model is projecting 12 carries, giving this a 3.5 out of 5 rating.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 3.68x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.